apache/pulsar/site2/docs/security-kerberos.md

 To begin, you need to set up (or already have) a [Key Distribution Center(KDC)](https://en.wikipedia.org/wiki/Key_distribution_center).
 Also you need to configure and run the [Key Distribution Center(KDC)](https://en.wikipedia.org/wiki/Key_distribution_center)in advance.

-If your organization is already using a Kerberos server (for example, by using `Active Directory`), you do not have to install a new server for Pulsar.
-If your organization is not using a Kerberos server, you need to install one.
+If your organization already uses a Kerberos server (for example, by using `Active Directory`), you do not have to install a new server for Pulsar.
+If your organization does not use a Kerberos server, you need to install one.
 Your Linux vendor might have packages for `Kerberos`.
-Refer to a short guide on how to install and configure it from here: ([Ubuntu](https://help.ubuntu.com/community/Kerberos), [Redhat](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Managing_Smart_Cards/installing-kerberos.html)).
+On how to install and configure Kerberos, refer to: ([Ubuntu](https://help.ubuntu.com/community/Kerberos), [Redhat](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Managing_Smart_Cards/installing-kerberos.html)).

-Note that if you are using Oracle Java, you need to download JCE policy files for your Java version and copy them to the `$JAVA_HOME/jre/lib/security` directory.
+Note that if you use Oracle Java, you need to download JCE policy files for your Java version and copy them to the `$JAVA_HOME/jre/lib/security` directory.

 #### Kerberos Principals

-If you are using the existing Kerberos system, ask your Kerberos administrator for a principal for each Brokers in your cluster and for every operating system user that accesses Pulsar with Kerberos authentication(via clients and tools).
+If you use the existing Kerberos system, ask your Kerberos administrator for a principal for each Brokers in your cluster and for every operating system user that accesses Pulsar with Kerberos authentication(via clients and tools).

 If you have installed your own Kerberos system, you can create these principals with the following commands: